Sorry, you need to enable JavaScript to visit this website.

 Voting age limit

 The voting age limit is 18 in Romania.
 It coincides with the legal age of maturity, and it is fixed by the Constitution.
 Art.
-36 of the Constitution stipulates the right to vote but the obligation to vote is not mentioned.
+36 of the Constitution stipulates the right to vote without mentioning any obligation to vote.

 Turnout of young people

-Turnout among young people in Romania is generally lower than the turnout of elder people.
-Official statistics on the turnout calculated by age is available in Romania for local and parliamentary elections in 2016 and 2020 and for Presidential elections in 2019.
-Data on the general population participation are provided by the Permanent Electoral Authority.
+Turnout among young people in Romania is generally lower than the turnout of older people.
+Official statistics on turnout by age are available in Romania for local and parliamentary elections in 2016, 2020 and 2024 and for Presidential elections in 2019.
+Data on the general population participation is provided by the Permanent Electoral Authority.

 Young people as political representatives